-We also observe several effects of demographic characteristics on knowledge that are reflective of general findings in the literature (e.g., Hung et al., 2009; Lusardi and Mitchell, 2011b, 2014; Bucher-Koenen, Lusardi, Alessie, and van Rooij, 2012).
+Finally, we observe several effects of demographic characteristics on knowledge that are reflective of general findings in the literature (e.g., Hung et al., 2009; Lusardi and Mitchell, 2011b, 2014; Bucher-Koenen, Lusardi, Alessie, and van Rooij, 2012).
 First, women tend to have a lower number of correct responses, more incidences of "don't know" responses, and lower confidence than men.
 Second, we tend to see negative effects on correct answers and self-efficacy and positive effects on "don't know" responses for African American and Hispanic respondents relative to Caucasian counterparts.
-Third, age seems to be positively correlated with correct responses and negatively correlated with the proportion of "don't know" responses-older adults are, at baseline, more knowledgeable and more confident-in line with related work finding lower financial literacy of younger adults (Lusardi, Mitchell, and Curto, 2010; Yoong, 2011).
+Third, there is a non-linear relationship between age and financial literacy-financial literacy first increases (until about age 55) and then decreases as individuals get older.
+The proportion of "don't know" responses is U-shaped-first declining and then increasing as individuals get older.
+These results are in line with related work (Lusardi, Mitchell, and Curto, 2010; Yoong, 2011; Agarwal et al., 2009).
 Fourth, higher household income is associated with more correct responses on financial literacy questions and higher self-efficacy measures.
 Finally, educational attainment is positively correlated with correct answers, confidence, and self-efficacy and negatively correlated with the proportion of "don't know" responses.
 These findings confirm results from other studies and can speak to the quality of our data.

-&lt;sup>7 A t-test finds that overconfidence in the video treatment is higher than overconfidence in the control group (t=-1.5315, p=0.0635).
-However the Wilcoxon rank-sum test finds this difference to be insignificant (z=-1.527, p=0.1268).
+11 A t-test suggests that overconfidence in the video treatment is higher than overconfidence in the control group (t=-1.5315, p=0.0635).
+This is not confirmed by a Wilcoxon rank-sum (z=-1.527, p=0.1268).